|

 unto which we will return later

-as we seek to define limits to freedom of expression
+as we seek to define limits

 for society as a whole.